colour-science/colour/README.rst

 -  Colourspaces transformations:

-  -  Wavelength to XYZ.
-  -  Spectral to XYZ.
-  -  XYZ to xyY.
-  -  xyY to XYZ.
-  -  xy to XYZ.
-  -  XYZ to xy.
-  -  XYZ to RGB.
-  -  RGB to XYZ.
-  -  RGB to RGB.
-  -  XYZ to UCS.
-  -  UCS to XYZ.
-  -  UCS to uv.
-  -  UCS uv to xy.
-  -  XYZ to UVW.
-  -  XYZ to Luv.
-  -  Luv to XYZ.
-  -  Luv to uv.
-  -  Luv uv to xy.
-  -  Luv to LCHuv.
-  -  LCHuv to Luv.
-  -  XYZ to Lab.
-  -  Lab to XYZ.
-  -  Lab to LCHab.
-  -  LCHab to Lab.
-  -  uv to CCT, Duv.
-  -  CCT, Duv to uv.
-  -  xyY to Munsell Colour.
-  -  Munsell Colour to xyY.

-Convenience deprecated colourspaces transformations:

-  -  RGB to HSV.
-  -  HSV to RGB.
-  -  RGB to HSL.
-  -  HSL to RGB.
-  -  RGB to CMY.
-  -  CMY to RGB.
-  -  CMY to CMYK.
-  -  CMYK to CMY.
-  -  RGB to HEX.
-  -  HEX to RGB.

--  Illuminants chromaticity coordinates data.
--  Colourspaces derivation.
--  Colour difference calculation with following methods:

-  -  ΔE CIE 1976.
-  -  ΔE CIE 1994.
-  -  ΔE CIE 2000.
-  -  ΔE CMC.

--  Colour rendering index calculation.
--  Colour rendition chart data.
--  First order colour fit.
--  Comprehensive plotting capabilities.
+  -  Wavelength to XYZ
+  -  Spectral to XYZ
+  -  XYZ to xyY
+  -  xyY to XYZ
+  -  xy to XYZ
+  -  XYZ to xy
+  -  XYZ to RGB
+  -  RGB to XYZ
+  -  RGB to RGB
+  -  XYZ to UCS
+  -  UCS to XYZ
+  -  UCS to uv
+  -  UCS uv to xy
+  -  XYZ to UVW
+  -  XYZ to Luv
+  -  Luv to XYZ
+  -  Luv to uv
+  -  Luv uv to xy
+  -  Luv to LCHuv
+  -  LCHuv to Luv
+  -  XYZ to Lab
+  -  Lab to XYZ
+  -  Lab to LCHab
+  -  LCHab to Lab
+  -  uv to CCT, Duv
+  -  CCT, Duv to uv
+  -  xyY to Munsell Colour
+  -  Munsell Colour to xyY

+-  Convenience deprecated colourspaces transformations:

+  -  RGB to HSV
+  -  HSV to RGB
+  -  RGB to HSL
+  -  HSL to RGB
+  -  RGB to CMY
+  -  CMY to RGB
+  -  CMY to CMYK
+  -  CMYK to CMY
+  -  RGB to HEX
+  -  HEX to RGB

+-  Illuminants chromaticity coordinates data
+-  Colourspaces derivation
+-  Colour difference computation with following methods:

+  -  ΔE CIE 1976
+  -  ΔE CIE 1994
+  -  ΔE CIE 2000
+  -  ΔE CMC

+-  Optical Phenomenon:

+  -  Rayleigh Optical Depth

+-  Colour rendering index computation
+-  Colour rendition chart data
+-  First order colour fit
+-  Comprehensive plotting capabilities

 Installation
 ------------